 This completely depends on the species.
 Seeds can germinate anywhere from a couple days to upwards of 3 weeks.
 Most succulents will be ready to transplant after 6 months.

-Just because a succulent is ready to transplant doesn’t mean they are full grown yet.
-Some succulents can take a year or more to fully grow.
+Just because a succulent is ready to transplant doesn’t mean they are full-grown yet.
+Some succulents can take a year or more to fully grow (like the agave plant used to make Mezcal and Tequila).

 Another thing to keep in mind is that certain succulent varieties can take years to bloom, meaning reproduction is an extremely slow process.
-The Sempervivum succulent is a great example of this.
+The Sempervivum succulent is a great example of this as is the Agave plant.

 It takes years to bloom, so if you want to grow one from a seed and you see a bloom take advantage while you can.